An evil protagonist’s concept is a long-standing issue for those with a belief system based on mythological dualism.

 6) Immutability — The state or quality of being unchangeable, unalterable, or invariable.

-7) Perfect — The state of being complete in all aspects and without defect or fault; a condition of excellence and faultlessness that can create no disharmony or defect.
+7) Perfect — The state of being complete in all aspects and without defect or fault; a condition of excellence and faultlessness can create no disharmony or imperfection.

 The bottom line here is simple.